James Lawrence King

-James Lawrence King (born December 20, 1927) is a senior United States district judge of the United States District Court for the Southern District of Florida, and one of the longest serving federal judges in the United States.
+James Lawrence King (December 20, 1927 – May 2, 2026) was a United States district judge of the United States District Court for the Southern District of Florida, and one of the longest serving federal judges in the United States.

-Education and career
+Early life and career

-King was born in Miami, Florida and graduated from Redland High School in 1945.
+King was born in Miami, Florida, on December 20, 1927.
+He graduated from Redland High School in 1945.
 He received his Bachelor of Education from the University of Florida in 1949 and a Bachelor of Laws from the Fredric G. Levin College of Law at the same institution in 1953.
 There, he was a member of the Florida Law Review and Phi Kappa Tau fraternity.

-King served in the United States Air Force from 1953 to 1955 in the Judge Advocate General's Department as a first lieutenant.
+He served in the United States Air Force from 1953 to 1955 in the Judge Advocate General's Department as a first lieutenant.
 He was in a private law practice in Miami from 1953 until 1964 when he became a member of the Florida Board of Regents.
 From 1964 until 1970, he was a circuit judge of the Eleventh Judicial Circuit Court of Florida.
 During his service as a circuit judge, King sat by designation with the Florida Supreme Court in 1965 and with the Florida Third District Court of Appeal from 1966 to 1967.